11x-dev/avatar-name-enhancement-11xdev/README.md

 yarn install && npm run dev
 ```

-5. View the website in your browser
+5. View the website in your browser:

 ```
 http://localhost:18888/